Patients with extraordinary immunological clinical presentations and strong family histories are encouraged to participate in CIRCA’s research.

 An autoimmune disease occurs when a person's immune system mistakenly attacks their own body.
-Genetics are likely to be a major contributor when children develop autoimmune diseases the first ten years of life.
-In a study funded by the National Health and Medical Research Council, we are testing the hypothesis that many of these cases are caused by de novo mutations in DNA (genetic “mistakes” present in a child, but not their ancestors) that disrupt the mechanisms normally preventing the immune system from attacking the body.
+Genetics are likely to be a major contributor when children develop autoimmune diseases in the first ten years of life.
+We are testing the hypothesis that many of these cases are caused by de novo mutations in DNA (harmful variants present in a child, but not their ancestors) that disrupt the mechanisms normally preventing the immune system from attacking the body.

-The project will bring together pediatricians and clinical specialists in childhood-onset autoimmune disease with experts in the analysis of genes and cellular mechanisms for self-tolerance and autoimmunity.
-Two new technologies make testing these hypotheses possible for the first time: whole genome sequencing on the Illumina X-Ten platform, and testing of candidate mutations by introducing them into the mice using CRISPR-Cas9.
+CIRCA brings together pediatricians and clinical specialists in childhood-onset autoimmune disease with experts in the analysis of genes and cellular mechanisms for self-tolerance and autoimmunity.
+Two new technologies make testing these hypotheses possible: whole genome sequencing on the Illumina X-Ten platform, and testing of candidate variants by replicating them in mice using CRISPR-Cas9.

-The genome sequence of patients and both their parents will be examined, in collaboration with endocrinologists and pediatricians at Westmead and Sydney Children’s Hospitals.
-Genetic variations that are observed will be validated experimentally by introducing those mutations into the mouse models.
-These bespoke mouse strains will be used to define exactly how the mutations disrupt immune function, and to test pathway-specific therapeutics.
-The immune cells present in the patients blood will be studied in order to develop laboratory tests for genetic lesions in specific pathways resulting in autoimmune disease.
+The genome sequence of patients and both their parents will be examined, in collaboration with endocrinologists and pediatricians.
+Genetic variations that are observed will be validated experimentally by replicating these variants in the mouse models.
+These mouse models are used to define exactly how the variants disrupt immune function, and to test pathway-specific therapeutics.
+The immune cells present in the patients blood are studied in order to develop laboratory tests for genetic lesions in specific pathways resulting in autoimmune disease.

 People with rare, clinically extreme conditions of immune dysregulation may find it difficult to obtain a diagnosis through traditional clinical testing methods.
 For these patients, undergoing genetic testing or genome sequencing may make it possible to obtain a genetic diagnosis (an identification of the genetic variant that underpins their disease).